Convex Geometry and Duality of Over-parameterized Neural Networks: Main Results

 where we relax the set $\{(\data \firstw)_+| \firstw \in \mathbb{R}^d , \| \firstw\|_2 \leq 1\} $ as $\{\data \firstw | \firstw \in \mathbb{R}^d, \| \firstw\|_2 \leq 1 \} \cap \mathbb{R}_+^n$.
 Now, we can find the weights for the hidden layer using \eqref{eq:vio_convex}.
 In the cutting plane method, we first find a violating neuron using \eqref{eq:vio_convex}.
 After adding these neurons to $\firstwmat$ as columns, we solve \eqref{eq:problem_def2}.
 If we cannot find a new violating neuron then we terminate the algorithm.
 Otherwise, we find the dual parameter for the updated $\firstwmat$ and then repeat this procedure till we find an optimal solution.
 We also provide the full algorithm in Algorithm \ref{alg:pseudo1_nobias}\footnote{We also provide the cutting plane method for NNs with a bias term in Appendix \ref{sec:cuttingplane_bias}.}.

+The major advantage of our cutting-plane algorithm (compared to the non-convex methods such as Frank-Wolfe in \cite{bach2017breaking}) is that it can be solved via convex optimization.
+More specifically, in Algorithm \ref{alg:pseudo1_nobias}, all the problems we need to solve are convex and therefore can be globally and efficiently optimized by standard convex solvers without requiring any exhaustive search to tune hyperparameters, e.g., learning rate and initialization, or heuristics such as dropout.
+Moreover, since the algorithm incrementally inserts neurons to the hidden layer, there is no need to carefully tune the hidden layer width or use unnecessarily wide architectures to fit the training data.
+We next prove the convergence of Algorithm \ref{alg:pseudo1_nobias} for spike-free data.

-\begin{prop} When $\data$ is spike-free as defined in Lemma \ref{lemma:spike-free}, the cutting plane based training method globally optimizes \eqref{eq:problem_dual}. \end{prop} The following theorem shows that random high dimensional i.i.d.
-Gaussian matrices asymptotically satisfy the spike-free condition. \begin{theo} Let $\data\in \reals^{n\times d}$ be an i.i.d.
+\begin{props} When $\data$ is spike-free as defined in Lemma \ref{lemma:spike-free}, the cutting plane based training method globally optimizes \eqref{eq:problem_dual}. \end{props} The following theorem shows that spike-free cases are in fact practically relevant.
+Particularly, random high dimensional i.i.d.
+Gaussian matrices asymptotically satisfy the spike-free condition as detailed below. \begin{theos} Let $\data\in \reals^{n\times d}$ be an i.i.d.
 Gaussian random matrix.
 Then $\data$ is asymptotically spike-free as $d\rightarrow \infty$.
 More precisely, we have